rgrcnh/cisco_virl_cluster_bare_metal/README.md

 compute1_internalnet_port: eth1
 ```

-2.1 -  these are my virl.ini computer1 specific configuration, on the controller.
+2.1 -  these are my /etc/virl.ini computer1 specific configuration section, on the controller.
 Change XXXX to your LAN values.

 ```